-- 2.1 Counselors, social workers, and MFT specialists provided support to students at MRA.
-These services were successfully implemented and provided mental health services, community resources and counseling. - 2.2 Support was successfully provided for new ELD programs.
-There was an additional of a Teacher on Assignment that worked on implementing new curriculum to support English learners.
+- 2.1 Counselors, social workers and MFT specialist provided support to students at MRA.
+These services were successfully implemented and provided mental health services, community resources and counseling. - 2.2 Support was successful provided for ne ELD programs.
+There was an additional of a Teacher on Assignment that worked on implementing new curriculum to support English leaners.